 How does Plugsurfing process your personal data?

-What kind of data does Plugsurfing collect?
+What kind of data does Plugsurfing process?

 - Permission data – such as marketing permissions;